http://www.fpnotebook.com/

 - Evaluate for mid-systolic click

-- Red Flags: Symptoms suggestive of serious cause
+VII.
+Red Flags: Symptoms suggestive of serious cause

-- Syncope or near Syncope
+- Syncope or Near Syncope

-- Palpitations on exertion
+- Palpitations on exertion or at work

 - Associated cardiopulmonary symptoms (Dyspnea, Orthopnea, Leg Edema)